-The re-tractable lifting eye can be used for lifting your boat.
+If your boat is equipped with a retractable lifting eye, it can be used for lifting your boat.

 Winterizing Your Boat

 Winter storage procedures vary depending on climate, type of storage and length of storage.
 Check with your dealer/storage facility manager for their advice on what works best in your climate.
 Winterization functions are best performed by your Correct Craft dealer.
 Refer to your engine operation and maintenance manual for more information.